How to Avoid Impulse Purchases at the Store

 The beauty store Sephora is really good at this too.
 As you stand in line to pay for your purchases, you have stands on your right and left sides full of items that might as well be stamped with the words IMPULSE BUY!
 Travel sized nail polishes, fold-up brushes that are great for traveling, chap-sticks in every imaginable color, and tiny hand-held mirrors that somehow are the perfect size to fit in my clutch, line these tables begging me to touch them while convincing me I need them.

 Every type of store has perfected the point of purchase impulse buy items.
 Grocery stores stock magazines and candy for you to look at while waiting to pay for your food items.
 Electronic stores like Best Buy stack batteries, protective casings for our cell phones, and cleaning cloths for our new equipment along the check-out stations.

 Just know that all of those items placed within reaching distance are put there for a specific purpose…to get us to buy them without thinking about it!
 We are being sold!

 As you become more and more aware of the tricks stores employ to get us to spend more money with them, you will be able to pick out new ones very easily.
-Mother’s Day is about two weeks away.
 See if you can spot this marketing technique for yourself the next time you go into a store.
 Retailers love to use holidays and current trends to get us to buy their stuff.
-Grocery stores will put Mother’s Day cards at random places around the store and beef up their flower displays to get you to buy one for mom.
+Grocery stores will put holiday cards at random places around the store and beef up their flower displays to get you to buy around certain holidays.